dtylor/dtylor.github.io/about.md

 M.S.
 Physical Oceanography, University of Hawaii, SOEST (results from research were published in the Journal of Physical Oceanography).

-Deborah is a mother and wife and active member at our local, Catholic parish.
+Deborah is a mother and wife and active member at her local, Catholic parish.